Headphones don’t need to have a mic for gaming.

 1. Philips Fidelio X2HR – Best Overall

 Philips is not normally a name you would associate with gaming.
-But in the search for headphones without mics that could be used for gaming, we came across these phenomenal Fidelio X2HR.
+But in the search for headphones with no mics that could be used for gaming, we came across these phenomenal Fidelio X2HR.

 ✔️ What we like: Incredible sound stage with even better audio quality

 ❌ What we don’t like: Nothing that sticks out

 - Crisp, balanced audio